narenaryan/Tasker/README.md

 - Signup & Password recovery
 - Approval & Disapproval of assignments by Admin(Teacher)
 - Real time notifications to the Admin about the student task updates.
+- Please check the issues/features and give pull requests to improve tasker.

 Check <b>images/</b> directory for screenshots.